Major Industry Sections

 Engineering & Construction

 Major firms are located throughout the region.
-Some have a traditional agriculture and agribusiness market while others specialise in urban needs.
-Many firms successfully compete within the region with State and National competitors
+Some have a traditional agriculture and agribusiness market, while others specialise in urban needs.
+Many of these firms successfully compete with State and National level competitors.

-There is an emerging market for firms that are located in the Gunnedah coal basin in the coal and related industries.
+There is an emerging market for firms that are located in the Gunnedah coal basin, in coal mining and related industries.

 Information Technology, Research & Development